-We are a development stage company and have generated \$.2 million in contract research revenues during 2015.
-These contract research revenues ended during 2015 and we do not anticipate any revenues during 2016.
+We are a development stage company and have generated \$0.2 million in contract research revenues during 2015.
+These contract research revenues ended during 2015 and we did not generate revenues during 2016.
 We have incurred losses for each period from inception.
-Our net loss was approximately \$9.1 million and \$10.2 million for the fiscal years ended December 31, 2015 and 2014, respectively.
+Our net loss was approximately \$7.6 million and \$9.1 million for the fiscal years ended December 31, 2016 and 2015, respectively.
 We expect to incur significant expenses and increasing operating losses for the foreseeable future.
 We expect our expenses to increase significantly in connection with our ongoing activities to develop, seek regulatory approval and commercialization of MAT2203 and MAT2501 and any other product candidates we choose to develop based upon our platform technology.
-Accordingly, we will need additional financing to support our continuing operations.
+Accordingly, we will need additional financing to support our long term continuing operations.
 We will seek to fund our operations through public or private equity or debt financings or other sources, which may include collaborations with third parties.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed would impact our going concern and would have a negative impact on our financial condition and our ability to pursue our business strategy and continue as a going concern.
 We will need to generate significant revenues to achieve profitability, and we may never do so.